 Atcham (and Shrewsbury from 1871), Shropshire

-Atcham was incorporated under a local Act in 1792, one of several such incorporations (Oswestry, Ellesmere, Whitchurch, and Montgomery and Pool) following the example set by Shrewsbury in 1783.
-The Act gave the Incorporation powers, amongst other things, to erect and operate a workhouse which it did soon afterwards at a site at Cross Houses, at the north side of the road to Much Wenlock.
+In 1792, Atcham, the parishes of Wroxeter, Berrington, Cound, Eaton Constantine, Kenley, Leighton, Ussington, and Upton Magna, and the Chapelry of Cressage, were incorporated under a local Act.
+It was one of several such incorporations (Oswestry, Ellesmere, Whitchurch, and Montgomery and Pool) to be formed following the example set by Shrewsbury in 1783.
+The Act gave the incorporation powers, amongst other things, to erect and operate a workhouse which it did soon afterwards at a site at Cross Houses, at the north side of the road to Much Wenlock.
 The building, designed by J.H.
 Haycock, was three storeys high and constructed in red brick

 Ruckley had a parish workhouse in a cottage at the west of the village, now known as Duffy's Cottage.